Pioreactor/pioreactor/Technical doc and decision log.md

 15. <del>Killing threads: yes, I do, but I think I am forced to so long as I keep using the helper functions in paho.
 Killing a thread is a bad anti-pattern because it may be holding a critical resource (not so in my case: mqtt is designed to be closed abruptly), or it may have spawned its own threads.
 The latter is possible, and I should look carefully if this happens.</del> I no longer delete threads, but found a better solution by working with paho clients.

 16. We can choose whether to clear attr from MQTT when we disconnect.
-From homie: "Devices can remove old properties and nodes by publishing a zero-length payload on the respective topics."
+From Homie: "Devices can remove old properties and nodes by publishing a zero-length payload on the respective topics."

-17. `config.ini` files: the leader unit will ship a global config.ini to each unit during `mba sync`, but there exists a (possibly empty) local config.ini that overrides settings.
+17. `config.ini` files: the leader unit will ship a global config.ini to each unit during `pios sync`, but there exists a (possibly empty) local config.ini that overrides settings.
 This is useful for changing PID or evolution parameters over units.
-Local config.ini are stores in `~/.pioreactor/config.ini`, and global config.ini are stored in `/etc/pioreactor/config.ini`
+Local config.ini are stores in `~/.pioreactor/config.ini`, and global config.ini are stored in `/etc/pioreactor/config.ini`.
+On `pios sync`, the leader copy its own global config.ini to the units global config.ini (`make install` needs to place it in the leader).

+18. Changing name to `pioreactor`, including MQTT prefix.
+This better describes the project.
+Previously `mba` is now `pios` and `mb` is now `pio`.